vxern/words/example/EXAMPLE.md

-This example project uses the core ruleset.
+This example project uses the core lint ruleset.